hackbinghamton/WebDevelopmentWorkshop/React.js/Concepts.md

 On lines `1` and `2`, we are simply importing React and importing our stylesheet.

-On line `4` we have are creating a function, `App()`, that returns...HTML??
+On line `4` we have are creating a function, `App()`, that returns...
+HTML?

 Well, not HTML, but JSX.
 This is something really awesome about React - our HTML is within our JavaScript code, making it far easier to achieve "reactivity".

-Inside the return statement, you should be able to understand what is going on.
+Inside the `return` statement, you should be able to understand what is going on.
 The only part here that is different from normal HTML is that rather than using `class` to assign our divs a class name, we are using `className`.
 This is due to a fairly simple reason, actually. `class` is already a keyword in JavaScript, so React just changed HTML's classes to be created using `className` in JSX.
 This is one of the subtle differences between HTML and JSX, but not too difficult to switch to!

 Our entire `App` function is called a Component in React.
 Components can be nested within each other, rendered conditionally, and communicate with each other, and are what we use to build out large web applications while keeping code organization simple!